CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.5.2 Microsoft Exchange and Outlook.md

 #### APP.5.2.A16 Creation of a contingency plan for the failure of Microsoft Exchange and Outlook [Emergency Response Officer]

-As part of the emergency preparedness SHOULD be designed a concept that can minimize the consequences of a failure of Microsoft Exchange and Outlook components.
+As part of the emergency preparedness SHOULD be designed a concept that can be minimized the consequences of a failure of the Microsoft Exchange and Outlook components.
 The emergency plan SHOULD define what to do in the event of a failure to ensure a timely restoration of normal operation.

 ### 3.3 Requirements for increased protection requirements
 Listed below are exemplary proposals for requirements that exceed the state of the art level of protection and should be considered IN THE EVENT OF INCREASED PROTECTION.
 The concrete determination takes place within the framework of a risk analysis.
 The letters in parentheses indicate which basic values ​​are given priority protection by the requirement (C = confidentiality, I = integrity, A = availability).